 See your doctor if you are experiencing these symptoms.
 Your doctor may run some tests to help determine if these symptoms are due to inflammation in your gastrointestinal (GI) tract or other causes.
 Visit our Testing and Diagnosis page to learn more.

-Visit the Living with Crohn's and Colitis section of our website to learn about diet and nutrition in IBD, treatment options, complications of IBD, symptom management, and other essential information.
+Visit the IBD Journey section of our website to learn about living with Crohn's and colitis including testing and getting diagnosed, diet and nutrition, medication and treatment options, pain and symptom management, mental health and wellness, insurance and government support, and other essential information.

 Your local chapter of Crohn’s and Colitis Canada is a powerhouse of health information and support.
 Through education, presentation, and discussion, people can find resources to help them cope with their Crohn’s, and meet others who are living with Crohn’s or colitis.